MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 101.0.0000.00: April xx

+### Feature updates

+- **Ability to set default profile.** The [EdgeDefaultProfileEnabled](/DeployEdge/microsoft-edge-policies#edgedefaultprofileenabled) policy will let you set a default profile to be used when opening the browser rather than the last profile used.
+This policy will not be applicable if the `--profile-directory` parameter has been specified.

+- **Client Certificate Switcher.** This feature will offer a way for users to clear the remembered certificate and resurface the certificate picker when visiting a site requiring http certificate authentication.
+This can be done without manually quitting Microsoft Edge.

+- **Improvements to the Enterprise Site List Manager.** You can configure session cookie sharing between Microsoft Edge and Internet Explorer for IE Mode in the Enterprise Site List Manager at *edge://compat/SiteListManager*.

+- **Launch Progressive Web Apps (PWAs) from Favorites Bar.** Improvements to the PWA launch experience will begin to show up starting with an Apps icon that can be added to the toolbar.

+- **Manage the "Allow extensions from other stores" setting.** Use the [ControlDefaultStateOfAllowExtensionFromOtherStoresSettingEnabled](/DeployEdge/microsoft-edge-policies#controldefaultstateofallowextensionfromotherstoressettingenabled) policy to control the default state of the "Allow extensions from other stores" setting.

+### Policy updates

+#### New policies

+- [ConfigureKeyboardShortcuts](/DeployEdge/microsoft-edge-policies#configurekeyboardshortcuts) - Configure the list of commands for which to disable keyboard shortcuts
+- [ControlDefaultStateOfAllowExtensionFromOtherStoresSettingEnabled](/DeployEdge/microsoft-edge-policies#controldefaultstateofallowextensionfromotherstoressettingenabled) - Configure default state of Allow extensions from other stores setting
+- [EdgeAssetDeliveryServiceEnabled](/DeployEdge/microsoft-edge-policies#edgeassetdeliveryserviceenabled) - Allow features to download assets from the Asset Delivery Service
+- [EdgeDefaultProfileEnabled](/DeployEdge/microsoft-edge-policies#edgedefaultprofileenabled) - Default Profile Setting Enabled
+- [InternetExplorerModeEnableSavePageAs](/DeployEdge/microsoft-edge-policies#internetexplorermodeenablesavepageas) - Allow Save page as in Internet Explorer mode
+- [KioskSwipeGesturesEnabled](/DeployEdge/microsoft-edge-policies#kioskswipegesturesenabled) - Swipe gestures in Microsoft Edge kiosk mode enabled
+- [MicrosoftOfficeMenuEnabled](/DeployEdge/microsoft-edge-policies#microsoftofficemenuenabled) - Allow users to access the Microsoft Office menu
+- [SiteSafetyServicesEnabled](/DeployEdge/microsoft-edge-policies#sitesafetyservicesenabled) - Allow users to configure Site safety services

+#### Deprecated policy

+- [ForceCertificatePromptsOnMultipleMatches](/DeployEdge/microsoft-edge-policies#forcecertificatepromptsonmultiplematches) - Configure whether Microsoft Edge should automatically select a certificate when there are multiple certificate matches for a site configured with "AutoSelectCertificateForUrls"

+#### Obsoleted policy

+- [WebSQLInThirdPartyContextEnabled](/DeployEdge/microsoft-edge-policies#websqlinthirdpartycontextenabled) - Force WebSQL in third-party contexts to be re-enabled

 ## Version 100.0.1185.27: March 31